generalinterest/vagrant_cluster/README.md

 vagrant plugin install vagrant-disksize

-Currently have a problem with vagrant ssh timeing out.
-Have a network issue to figure out when the vm has hostonly networking interface as well.

 Note that these Vagrant vm are multi-homed in that they have two network interfaces.
-Becuase of that, the kubadm comands must specify the local network IP address for cluster communications.
+Becuase of that, the kubeadm comands must specify the local network IP address for cluster communications.

-For the defauklt network on this project, the first master is at 192.168.50.2, so the kubeadm option is ...
---apiserver-advertise-address 192.168.50.2

-The first worker is at 192.168.50.11, so when running kubeadm join, you need to specify --apiserver-advertise-address 192.168.50.11

 vagrant up